 On its own, each ingredient in a salad is fairly unremarkable.
 Lettuce, cut-up vegetables, nuts, dried fruit, maybe some cheese or protein.
 What brings it all together, though, is the salad dressing, so the dressing deserves some extra care and attention.
 Here's a tip on how to make sure your dressing is perfectly balanced and seasoned properly for your salad.

 Tasting is a key part of cooking — your palate gets familiar with ingredients and how flavors change as they cook so you know how things should taste.
 Even when making salad dressing, you should make sure you taste it before you dress your salad since it's a lot harder to adjust once you've mixed everything together.

 But what to taste with?
-Ordinarily you would reach for a spoon, but there's a better instrument that you already have laying around: a piece of lettuce or another ingredient from your salad.
+Ordinarily you would reach for a spoon, but there's a better instrument that you already have: a piece of lettuce or another ingredient from your salad.

 (Image credits: Christine Gallary)